KnuxV/projet_transdisciplinaire/README.md

    #### 2. Sustainable development goals by the UN :
    ![](img/sdg.jpg)
    #### 3. AI for good?
-      1. Some Pros
+1. <ins>Some Pros</ins> :
      Support green transition through smarter energy management Virtual and augmented realities empowered by AI can enable transnational communication networks, thereby stimulating cultural diversity.
-      2. Some Cons
+2. <ins>Some Cons</ins> :
 Data processing requires (massive) computing centres, which are high energy intensive and thus responsible for a high carbon footprint.
 Digitally-driven configurations of the economic, social, political and cultural systems may disempower individuals and amplify disparities.
 #### 4. The project
    1. Mapping the inter-linkages between digital transformation and the Sustainable Development Goals (SDGs) in research and innovation.
    2. Assessing the contribution – i.e., enabling, neutral, or inhibiting – of digital transformation on the achievement of the SDGs and the targets therein.
 (Sentiment analysis)

 ### II.
 Method